onur-zengin/aws-ec2-linux-docker/README.md

 #### 8.1.
 PRE-REQUISITES

-* Following packages & dependencies to be installed on the local machine;
+* Following packages & dependencies to be installed on the local terminal;

 |                | release    |
 | -------------  | ----------:|